 The internet’s cloak of invisibility eliminates teenage boys’ fear that some bookstore clerk knows what they’re up to.

-Our appetite for pornography on the internet seems to be growing.
 It eliminates the fear that you will bump into your boss or next door neighbor, and that they will look at your selection and comment knowingly, “Like ‘em with big butts, huh?”

 The absence of a judgmental sales clerk or passerby is likely comforting to the men out there who don’t feel quite at ease with their own odd, unusual, or unsavory little fantasies.
 But I fear, too, that the ease and freedom with which a tumescent teen can now hook up with a seemingly-willing digital sex goddess makes it all too easy—the risk is forgoing physical, human connection through actual sexual intercourse, altogether!